 When to fly to Canada

-The graph describes the minimum prices of tickets found from Prague to Toronto and their development by weeks.
+The graph describes the minimum prices of tickets found to Toronto and their development by weeks.
 Additional data on the graph show average day and night temperatures and total precipitation, if data are available.
 Click on the individual columns in the graph to get more detailed current data from the search engine.

 So you can see which date is best for your trip to Toronto due to the development of the weather in the destination and the current ticket price.

-Cheapest flights from Vienna to Toronto
+Cheapest flights to Toronto

 The following chart shows the lowest price of air tickets from Vienna to Toronto in the context of the weather.
 Click on the individual columns in the graph to get a more detailed current search engine data.